 Value all businesses and business assets– If you have a business that needs to be valued, it must be done before a deal can be made unless you forego the cost because the business is not profitable or too small.
 However, if you decide that the business should be divided, you will need knowledge of all the assets and liabilities and their values before you can settle.

 Child Custody: Always Put the Interest of the Children First

 Custody of children is very often a far less objective or analytical process.
 It is difficult, if not impossible, to take emotion out of the equation when it comes to custody.
-The best approach to take is thinking what is best for your children’s future.
+The best approach to take is thinking about what is best for your children’s future.
 Having two loving parents in a child’s life is always better.
 However, problems that arise in a marriage such as abuse can be logical reasons to limit the parenting time of your spouse.
 It is a mistake to use the children as punishment for things that went on during a failed marriage.
 Children should not be used as bargaining chips between parents on economic issues.
 However, it is important to remember that where there is domestic violence between the parents there is a presumption that a person who is violent with his/her spouse is violent to the children.

-If you are thinking about divorce it is recommended to hire a knowledgeable and compassionate lawyer who will look out for both your and your children’s needs going forward.
-The system in New Jersey offers avenues for alternate dispute resolution and you should discuss those options with your attorney.
+If you are thinking about divorce it is recommended to hire a knowledgeable and compassionate lawyer who will look out for both you and your children’s needs going forward.
+The system in New Jersey offers avenues for alternative dispute resolution and you should discuss those options with your attorney.
 A good and skilled attorney can help you lay out all of your options and get you through this often difficult process as quickly and painlessly as possible.

 Call Our Woodland Park Divorce, Child Support, Custody, and Alimony Attorneys Today